singnet/nlp-services/README.md

-# Natural Language Processing Services
+# Natural Language Processing Services [Just testing ci]

 This repository contains a number of [SingularityNET](http://singularitynet.io) services for understanding or manipulating natural language.